+7. Remove the linch pin (A) and the spacer washers from the top of the gauge wheel mount.

+to the same height.

-- 6. Remove the linch pin (A) and any spacer washers from the top of the gauge wheel mount. - Remove the gauge wheel from the mount and add or remove washers (B) to adjust gauge wheel height.
+- 8. Remove the gauge wheel from the mount and add or remove washers (B) to adjust gauge wheel height.
 Add spacer washers to raise the broom and decrease ground contact.

-- 8. Insert the gauge wheel back into the mount, place any extra spacer washers on top of the mount, and fasten the gauge wheel in place with the linch pin. - Remove the blocks or jack stands, lower the broom to the ground, and measure the amount of ground contact to verify adjustments.
+Remove spacer washers to lower the broom and increase ground contact.
+NOTE: the left and right gauge wheels must be set - 9.
+Insert the gauge wheel back into the mount, place any extra spacer washers on top of the mount, and fasten the gauge wheel in place with the linch pin. - 10.
+Remove blocks or jack stands, lower the broom to the ground, and measure the amount of ground contact to verify adjustments.